“My Tooth Is Broken and I Don’t Like How It Looks… Is A Crown Right For Me?”

 Restore and Protect Teeth

 Porcelain crowns can be used to entirely cover (cap) a damaged tooth.
-This can be a good option in cases of tooth fracture or a tooth that is weakened from extensive decay.
+This can be a good option in cases of fractured teeth, broken teeth, or weakened teeth due to extensive tooth decay.
 In this case, crowns can both protect the teeth from further damage or decay as well as restore the appearance of your smile.

 Achieve Cosmetic Goals

 Along with repairing and strengthening the tooth, crowns can also be used to improve the aesthetic appearance of teeth.
 If a tooth is badly shaped or discolored, then a crown can help restore the tooth to a more natural and uniform appearance.
-With the help of a skilled dentist, your crown will likely be undetectable when you smile.
+With a tooth restoration procedure in our Midtown East dental office, your crown will likely be undetectable when you smile.

 Support Other Dental Work